Azamgarh railway station

-Azamgarh Railway Station (station code AMH) is located in Azamgarh, Uttar Pradesh, India.
+Azamgarh Railway Station is an electrified double line railway station located in Azamgarh, Uttar Pradesh, India.
+The station code is AMH.

-This Station is part of North Eastern Railway Zone's Varanasi Divison and the Gorakhpur-Prayagraj line via Azamgarh-Jaunpur.
+This station is part of North Eastern Railway Zone's Varanasi Division and the Gorakhpur-Prayagraj line via Azamgarh-Jaunpur.

 This station is an Aadarsh category (NSG 3) in North Eastern Railway.

-Azamgarh Railway station is a high-revenue station, serving over 25,000 passengers and over 25 Mail/ Express and almost 8 Passenger train on daily basis.
-It is under the administrative control of the North Eastern Railway zone's Varanasi railway division.
+Azamgarh Railway station is a high-revenue station, serving over 25,000 passengers and over 25 Mail/ Express and almost 8 Passenger trains on daily basis.

-Azamgarh Railway station is well connected with many important cultural cites such as Delhi, Mumbai, Kolkata, Kanpur, Lucknow, Varanasi, Gorakhpur, Jaipur, Ahmedabad, Jaunpur, Lucknow, Surat, Amritsar, Prayagraj, Ajmer etc.
+The station is well connected with many important cultural cites such as Delhi, Mumbai, Kolkata, Kanpur, Lucknow, Varanasi, Gorakhpur, Jaipur, Ahmedabad, Jaunpur, Lucknow, Surat, Amritsar, Prayagraj and Ajmer.

-It is electrified double line and station code is AMH.
-The station catering to about 30 trains.